ethz-asl/scenenet_to_rosbag/README.md

     cd .. && make
     ```

-3. Make the Python script executable and run is as a ROS node to write the SceneNet trajectory data to a rosbag.
+3. Make the Python script executable and run it as a ROS node to write the SceneNet trajectory data to a rosbag.
 The rosbag will contain a sequence of RGB and depth images, colored pointclouds of the scene, ground truth 2D instance segmentation images, and colored pointclouds of ground truth instance segments.

     ```bash
     cd ../scenenet_ros_tools && chmod +x nodes/scenenet_to_rosbag.py